 Anna is a writer, historian and curator, with a special interest in 17th-century British history.
-In 2017 she co-presented a four-part TV series on Channel 4, Great British Buildings: Restoration of the Year, with Kevin McCloud.
+In November 2017 she presented Big Ben: Saving The World's Most Famous Clock, the first of several episodes covering the restoration and history of Big Ben.
+In March 2017 she co-presented a four-part TV series on Channel 4, Great British Buildings: Restoration of the Year, with Kevin McCloud.
 In 2015 Anna presented a six-part Channel 4 series exploring the Landmark Trust's tireless work to save buildings in danger of being lost forever Restoring Britain’s Landmarks.

 Before joining Landmark, Anna was a curator at Historic Royal Palaces and a Properties Presentation Director at English Heritage.
 Born in the West Highlands of Scotland, Anna was educated at Oban High School in Argyll and Bedales in Hampshire.
 She read history at Magdalen College, Oxford and completed a PhD at the University of London.